-At the Middle School level, the curriculum builds upon the core foundation of the elementary school to prepare the students for the challenges of high school academics.
+At the Middle School level, our curriculum builds upon the core foundation of the elementary years to prepare the students for the challenges of high school academics.
 Carden students are more likely to excel in high school because they are self-motivated, independent learners.

 Language Arts & Literature

-Students receive advanced-level linguistic and text analysis skills, providing them with an in-depth understanding of the English language, which prepares them to more easily approach the higher-level texts they will be encountering in high school.
-This includes dictation skills presented in an integrated history approach, as well as grammar tools utilized for high-level comprehension of text.
-Students learn to apply composition techniques to integrated works of literature, social studies, and history, with the goal of producing thoughtful, organized, and well-written essays and reports, in addition to producing original works that express each individual’s uniqueness and imagination.
+Students deepen their advanced-level linguistic and text analysis skills, which prepares them for the higher level texts they will encounter in high school.
+This includes dictation and grammar skills needed for high-level text comprehension.
+They learn to apply composition techniques to integrated works of literature, social studies, and history, with the goal of producing thoughtful, organized, and well-written essays and reports in addition to producing original works that express their uniqueness and imagination.

-Pre-Algebra and Algebra classes emphasize working with numbers and equations to understand the underlying mathematics principles behind writing, solving, and graphing linear and quadratic equations.
-Mathematical reasoning is interwoven throughout.
-Geometry classes explore shapes, size, relative positions, and properties of space.
-Pre-Calculus classes are available for advanced students.
+Pre-algebra and algebra classes emphasize working with numbers and equations to understand the underlying mathematics principles behind writing, solving, and graphing linear and quadratic equations.
+Mathematical reasoning is interwoven throughout the curriculum.
+In Geometry, students will explore shapes, size, relative positions, and properties of space.
+Pre-calculus is available for advanced students.

-Our science curriculum is designed to provide a strong foundation that’s relevant for today’s world.
+Our science curriculum is designed to provide a strong foundation relevant for today’s world.
 Carden students enter high school ready to learn more advanced concepts.
-Topics covered include principles of Earth Science, Biology, Chemistry, and Physics.
+Topics covered include principles of earth science, biology, chemistry, and physics.